prathyushapatel/Operationalizing_ML/README.md

 ## 5. Configuring Swagger Docs

+To consume our best AutoML model using Swagger, we first need to download the swagger.json file provided to us in the Endpoints section of Azure Machine Learning Studio.<br /><br />

+Then we run the swagger.sh and serve.py files to be able to interact with the swagger instance running with the documentation for the HTTP API of the model.<br /><br />

 Then we configured swagger docs by installing swagger by changing the port number in bash script file and running it.<br /><br />

 ![Swagger default docs](https://github.com/prathyushapatel/Operationalizing_ML/blob/main/Images/6.png)<br /><br />